Garry Stead: Newcastle

 Stead moved to Brough Park in 1993 to be part of the Newcastle Diamonds outfit, scoring well but did not manage to get through the season unscathed as he ended up with a broken wrist and thumb.
 It was during his time at Newcastle that Bradford promoter Alan Ham became aware of Garry's potential, he moved quickly to secure his services in the 1994 season and paid £15,000 for him but loaned him back to Newcastle for the rest of the season.

 Bradford and Sheffield

-In 1995, he became a full Bradford Dukes rider, cementing his place in the main body of the team and picking up a winner's medal for the KO Cup.
+In 1995, Stead became a full Bradford Dukes rider, cementing his place in the main body of the team and picking up a winner's medal for the KO Cup.
 He also qualified for his first British Final, in 1995, progressing to the Overseas Final.
 The season came to and end after he broke an ankle.

 During 1996, Bradford signed Australian Todd Wiltshire, which resulted in Stead being loaned to Sheffield Tigers.
-During the season he progressed to heat leader status with Tigers.
+During the season, he progressed to heat leader status with Tigers.
 The following year Alan and Bobby Ham brought him back to the Dukes.
 In 1997, he was part of the Elite League Championship winning team.
 Stead joined the Wolverhampton Wolves following the demise of Bradford in 1998.
 He made a third British final appearance in the 1998 British Speedway Championship.